tensorpack/tensorpack/docs/tutorial/extend/callback.md

 ## Write a Callback

+__Everything__ other than the training iterations happen in the callbacks.
+Most of the fancy things you want to do will probably end up here.

 The time where each callback method gets called is demonstrated in this snippet.
 ```python
 def train(self):